How to write a webinar description that grabs attention?

 Your own website is a place where you can promote every aspect of your business activity for “free”.
 That means you should never disregard this channel.
 Anyone who visits your page, either intentionally or randomly, may bump into information about your webinar and consider participating.

-Using email marketing ih your webinar strategy can work wonders - that’s a fact.
-According to the statistics, 40% of consumers prefer brand emails to be more informative and less promotional.
+Using email marketing in your webinar strategy can work wonders - that’s a fact.
+According to the statistics, 40% of consumers prefer brands to be more informative and less promotional.
 You can seize this opportunity by announcing the webinar to your future attendees with a short yet absorbing description.

 Some tools like LiveWebinar offer integration of video management platforms with email automation software systems.
-You can create informative content similar to the event's description and add a retargeting link to the live video.
+You can write a description by creating informative content similar to the event's description and add a retargeting link to the live video.

 Tips and tricks to nail your description

 After you have chosen the place and type of description, there are some techniques that might give your webinar description an extra boost.
 They are used by professional copywriters and journalists, as well as social media managers.
-You can give it a try and see which method suits you best.
+You can give it a try and see which method suits you best when writing a description.

 Know the language of your audience